 After the seed was planted, the project grew to a hobby.
-By 2011, it evolved into a full-on quest, at our personal expense, to discover authentic literary landmarks throughout the United States.
+It then evolved into a full-on quest to discover authentic literary landmarks throughout the United States.
 Our website concept began soon after that.
-Research blossomed into the public launch of our services in 2014, and continues today through our in-person visits, conversations in the field, and ongoing studies of authentic landmarks nationwide.
+Research blossomed into the public launch of our services in 2014, and continues today through our in-person visits and studies of authentic historical places nationwide.

-Before 2014, we could not find any website or organization that covered as full a menu of tour-able US literary landmarks as we were sure existed, based on our own literary travels and reading.
-After launching Author Adventures, the field seems to have grown, giving us confidence that we are on to something very special.
+Before 2014, we could not find any website or organization that covered as full a menu of tour-able US literary landmarks as we were sure existed.
+After launching Author Adventures, the field grew, giving us confidence that we were on to something special.

-Since we have been at it for nearly 20 years, and especially since 2011, we believe that Author Adventures was the first to bring together in one place information about authentic literary landmarks nationwide as fully as our dreams led us to do.
-All expenses toward launching the website were covered 100% through the personal investment of its creators.
+Since we have been at it for nearly 20 years now, we believe Author Adventures was the first to bring together one place of information about authentic US literary landmarks nationwide, as fully as our dreams led us to do.
+Another distinction is that all time and expense toward launching were covered 100% through its creative team.

-When working as a librarian, I noticed that people are more likely to check out a book if they know a back story on the author, something personal that makes the reading experience more real.
+As teachers, librarians, and students, we know that people are more likely to read a book if they know a back story on the author, something personal that makes the reading experience more real.

-Then it happened.
-That “a-ha” moment when you instantly realize why your idea strikes so many people the same way.
-When just trying to be good at what you do is not enough.
+What happened for us was that “a-ha” moment when you instantly realize why your idea strikes many people the same way.
+When just trying to be good at what you do every day is not enough.
 Something bigger awaits.
 The main point, the one beyond you, shakes you to the core, driving you to take that little idea, that small piece of conversation, and make the world a better place with it.